open-telemetry/opentelemetry-go-contrib/samplers/jaegerremote/README.md

 ## Example

 [example/](./example) shows how to host remote sampling strategies using the OpenTelemetry Collector.
-The Collector uses the Jaeger receiver to host the strategy file, note you do not need to send Jaeger to make use of the Jaeger remote sampling protocol.
+The Collector uses the Jaeger receiver to host the strategy file.
+Note you do not need to run Jaeger to make use of the Jaeger remote sampling protocol.
+However, you do need Jaeger backend if you want to utilize its adaptive sampling engine that auto-calculates remote sampling strategies.

 Run the OpenTelemetry Collector using docker-compose: